wso2/docs-choreo-dev/en/docs/observability/analyze-performance.md

 - For service-based applications the overhead of non-I/O operations is negligible.
 - The service being evaluated is allocated sufficient resources, and therefore, it is not a bottleneck.
-- Sufficient historical data is available for each service operation or API call considered during the analysis.
+- Sufficient historical data is available for each service operation or connector call considered during the analysis.

 ## Access the Performance Analyzer tool